Immigration documents

 Provincial Attestation Letters (PALs)

-Students must pay their $500 CAD non-refundable tuition deposit before proceeding with the PAL process.
+Step 2: Pay your tuition depositYou'll then need to pay your non-refundable tuition deposit before proceeding with the PAL process.
 Payment is accepted online using MasterCard or Visa.
-You will need your Ontario Tech student number.
-The tuition deposit will only be refunded in instances that a study permit application is denied.
+You will need your OntarioTech student number at the top of your offer letter and in the Applicant Portal.
+It can take 2 to 3 working days for your payment to update in our system.
+The tuition deposit is only refundable after a study permit application is denied.

 BorderPass Partnership